1. Wireframing

 # 3. Develop Theme + Plugin

 To Speed up development i just use my super theme: Genbu, cause it have 11 layout + 10 blog archive template and a hook to easily create metaboxes and theme settings.
-Other theme i use is Prototype.
+Other theme i use is Prototype (no longer maintained).
 The most important is to use child theme to modify it.

 For plugin, i don’t really write a complex plugin, just functionality plugin, mostly to register custom post type and taxonomy.